Eyob721/alx-system_engineering-devops/0x09-web_infrastructure_design/README.md

       static or dynamic, it responds back to the user browser with a HTTP response, which contains the HTML webpage.
     - Then the user browser renders or displays the HTML webpage to the user.
-- Issues with this infrastructure design
+- Issues with this design:
   - It has a single point of failure (SPOF).
 It doesn't provide any redundancy at all so if one of the servers crashed or if power goes out the whole system is out.